tahn98/Dotify/README.md

 # PROJECT : DOTIFY (SPOTIFY CLONE)
+A simple Music Player with all the features better than any other music player available for your Android devices.

 ## Description
 Music software have similar features spotify.
 - LogIn/LogOut/Register.
-- Brower Screen
+- Brower Screen in 4 different ways from the app (Lasted Music, Playlist, Albums, Genre & Mood)
+- Full widget support with list of songs.
-- Your Music Screen
+- Your Music Screen, Create playlists as per your mood and add songs to them.
-- Play Music

-## Story, Library
+- Share songs that you are currently listening on social media apps.
+- App is designed based on the concept of material design to make the experience native for Android users.

+## Handle some tech
-- Custom recycle view to display a list of music
+- Custom recycle view to display a list of music.
-- Cusotm Drawer Navigation
+- Custom Drawer Navigation.
-- Custom Toolbar
+- Custom Toolbar.
-- Using Fragment
+- Using Fragment.
-- Using Bottom Sheet
+- Using Bottom Sheet.
-- Using Async with Media Player
+- Using Background thread with Media Player.
-- Using Glide to Show Image View
+- Using Glide to Show Image View.
+- Using SharePreference to save current state.
-- Realtime Data with FireBase
+- Realtime Data with FireBase.
-- Using DataBinding
+- Using DataBinding.

 ## Design Pattern
 MVVM Model